Why You Should Start Saving for Your Kids’ College Education Now

 Turning Points and Tough Choices

-As it turns out, the debt was so weighty it hindered my husband and me from purchasing our first home.
-I was determined to eliminate this debt, which led me to a career in public schools, despite my choice of not to pursue education as a matter for profession.
-Why?
-It allowed me to be eligible for public service loan forgiveness after making 120 successful payments.
+The debt hindered my husband and me from purchasing our first home.
+I was determined to eliminate this debt, which led me to a career in public schools, solely to be eligible for public service loan forgiveness after 120 qualifying payments.

 A Glimpse of Freedom

-I found myself teaching high school- a path I hadn’t initially planned on following after graduate school - solely to qualify for the public service loan forgiveness program.
-It was a roller coaster journey but it eventually paid off.
-Last month, my loan provider congratulated me on my loan forgiveness - an achievement that felt like winning the lottery.
-Nevertheless, it was an ordeal I would not wish upon my children.
+I found myself teaching high school—not what I had planned post-graduate school—just to qualify for the public service loan forgiveness program.
+It was a roller coaster journey, but it eventually paid off.
+Last month, I received confirmation that my loans were forgiven.
+It felt like winning the lottery, but it’s an ordeal I wouldn’t want my kids to endure.

 Open Conversations and Informed Choices